 The most common drivers include:

-- Depositing conditions that drift during the run
+- Depositing conditions that drift

 What a controlled process looks like

-If you want repeatability, you need a deliberate plan for how melatonin is introduced and distributed.
+For repeatability, you need a deliberate plan for how melatonin is introduced and distributed.
 That typically means:

-- Kettle sampling strategy during scale-up (top/middle/bottom checks help reveal stratification)
+- Kettle sampling during scale-up—top/middle/bottom checks reveal stratification

 Gummies can introduce stressors such as:

-- Heat exposure during cooking and any hot-hold time
+- Heat during cooking and hot-hold periods

-- pH effects from acidulants used to create bright fruit profiles
+- pH from acidulants used for flavor

-- Ingredient interactions in multi-ingredient “sleep blend” concepts
+- Ingredient interactions in multi-ingredient blends

 The gummy-specific trap: pH microzones